napframework/nap-docs/app/manual/09_project_management.md

 ## Create Application Module {#app_module_creation}

+**Note that (by default) the application module is created and included for you when you [create a new application](@ref app_creation), unless explicitly omitted with the `--no-module` flag on app creation.**

 Unlike a [user module](@ref module_creation), an application module is specific to a single app.
 Working with an application module has the benefit of containing all code related to the app within the app's directory.

-**Note that by default the application module is always created and included when you [create a new application](@ref share_module), unless explicitly omitted using the `--no-module` during app creation.**

-Follow the steps below to add an application module to `MyFirstApp`.
+Follow the steps below to add an application module to `MyFirstApp`:
 1. Open a command prompt
 2. Change into your NAP framework directory
 3. Create the module